hamdigdoura/django-survey-formset/README.md

 ## Features

-* based on nested inline formset
+* based on nested formset
 * participant has one attempt
 * Question can be ordered by **drag and drop**
 * Awesome template based on [materializecss](http://materializecss.com/)